fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 categories: [markdown]
 title: NLP for Automated Question Answering
 ---
-# NLP for Automated Question Answering

 Welcome to the first edition of the Cloudera Fast Forward blog on Natural Language Processing for Question Answering!
 Throughout this series, we’ll build a Question Answering (QA) system with off-the-shelf parts and blog about our process and what we find along the way.
 We hope to wind up with a beginning-to-end documentary that provides:

 - insight into QA as a tool,
 - useful context to make decisions for those who might build their own QA